tranquilit/WAPT-Documentation/source/wapt-use-cases/deploying_from_scratch.rst

    Niveau 5 : ^^^^^^^^^^^^^^^^^^^^

 .. meta::
-    :description: Simplifying the mastering of your workstations
+    :description: Simplifying the imaging of your workstations
     :keywords: WAPT, documentation, master, cloning, MDT, Fog

-.. _wapt_use_cases:
+.. _wapt_ghosting_hosts:

 Simplifying the imaging of your workstations
 ============================================